side-projects-42/Resource-Store-2/Container/NZKAS/jest/packages/jest-worker/README.md

 Every time a method exposed via the API is called, `computeWorkerKey` is also called in order to bound the call to a worker.
 This is useful for workers that are able to cache the result or part of it.
 You bound calls to a worker by making `computeWorkerKey` return the same identifier for all different calls.
 If you do not want to bind the call to any worker, return `null`.

 The callback you provide is called with the method name, plus all the rest of the arguments of the call.
 Thus, you have full control to decide what to return.
-Check a practical example on bound workers under the "bound worker usage" section.
+Check a practical example on bound workers under the “bound worker usage” section.

 By default, no process is bound to any worker.